Hospital safety standards shocking

 How we can help?

 Please contact us for advice if you feel you have suffered any form of negligent medical/dental treatment.
 We have a specialist team of solicitors who are always happy to help.
-At Oliver & Co, we are unique in that the head of our Clinical Negligence department, Linda Schermer, is a qualified doctor as well as a qualified solicitor.
+At Oliver & Co, we are unique in that the head of our Clinical Negligence department, Linda Schermer-Jones, is a qualified doctor as well as a qualified solicitor.
 We therefore benefit from in-house medical knowledge and are able to get to grips with your claim and locate any areas of negligent care quickly.

 Our solicitors deal with a wide variety of medical claims including missed/delayed diagnosis claims, orthopaedic injuries, drug dispensing errors and claims against GPs.
 Our Liz Fry has extensive experience with claims against dentists, our Kerry Goulden has had great success in pursuing claims involving poor nursing care and our Jyoati Chada provides attentive care to our clients who are claiming on behalf of loved ones that have died.